saleh88hbg/RPSLS-GAME-MS2/README.md

 - __Menu "Scoreboard" section__

   - The application will have the ability to provide the user with high scores to determine how much luck they had.
-  - The user will gain information about the score in proper to have highscore.
+  - The user will gain information about the score in proper to have high score.

 ![Menu scoreboard](assets/img/readmeimg/scoreboard.png)